altaga/Project-Apollo/Tech-Docs/README.md

 # Solana Cluster:

-El cluster de solana se hizo correr en una maquina virtual de EC2, toda la configuracion y codigo esta en la carpeta Server.
+The solana cluster was run on an EC2 virtual machine, all the configuration and code is in the Server folder.

 <img src="./Images/server.png">

-Para colocar la informacion en la blockchain utilizamos un on-chain program.
+To place the information on the blockchain we use an on-chain program.

-Esta es la Program Account si gustan revisarla:
+This is the Program Account if you like to check it:
 [Eq7k6ETwxnWP2KMdtUdAC5mvUmqCG67XiawFZwfFd8EY](https://explorer.solana.com/address/Eq7k6ETwxnWP2KMdtUdAC5mvUmqCG67XiawFZwfFd8EY?cluster=devnet)

-Y para poder interactuar con el y el codigo on-chain se realizo un servidor express con NodeJS, conectado directamente a nuestra API Gateway.
+And in order to interact with it and the on-chain code, an express server was made with NodeJS, directly connected to our API Gateway.

     const express = require("express");
     const app = express();